rliebz/tusk/README.md

 A private option will not accept environment variables or command line flags, and it will not appear in the help documentation.

-#### Global Options
+#### Shared Options

-Options may also be defined globally to share between tasks:
+Options may also be defined at the root of the config file to be shared between
+tasks:

 ```yaml
 options: